-Action-oriented curriculum and role-play games that engage Colorado middle and high school students to investigate wildfire, flood, or drought risk in their hometown and inspire action to increase community resilience.
+HEART Force includes action-oriented curriculum and role-play games that engage Colorado middle and high school students to investigate wildfire, flood, or drought risk in their hometown and inspire action to increase community resilience.

-Innovative lessons that combine classroom-friendly datasets with the research-backed instructional practices of Ambitious Science Teaching to support students in making sense of science phenomena and bringing authentic data into classrooms.
+Data Puzzles includes innovative lessons that combine classroom-friendly datasets with the research-backed instructional practices of Ambitious Science Teaching to support students in making sense of science phenomena and bringing authentic data into classrooms.

-Place-based education program connecting local communities in the desert Southwest with water topics through stories, programming, hands-on activities, and a traveling exhibit in the local library.
+We are Water is a place-based education program connecting local communities in the desert Southwest with water topics through stories, programming, hands-on activities, and a traveling exhibit in the local library.

-Education and outreach activities, resources, videos and planetarium shows around the international Multidisciplinary Drifting Observatory for the Study of Arctic Climate (MOSAiC) expedition to the Arctic.
+The MOSAIC program includes education and outreach activities, resources, videos and planetarium shows around the international Multidisciplinary Drifting Observatory for the Study of Arctic Climate (MOSAiC) expedition to the Arctic.

-Science-backed curriculum that engages high school students to take action in making their communities more resilient.
+Teaching Climate Science Principles is a science-backed curriculum that engages high school students to take action in making their communities more resilient.
 These lessons are developed to teach climate topics and prepare students for the Seal of Climate Literacy.

-This free, self-paced online course explores water and climate in the Western United States.
+Water in the Western United States is a self-paced, online course explores water and climate in the Western United States.
 Join the facilitators to hear from experts in the field to understand the complex water challenges and opportunities in the Western US.

-A free, open-source geospatial data package that makes Greenland-focused research, teaching, and collaboration more accessible.
+QGreenland is a free, open-source geospatial data package that makes Greenland-focused research, teaching, and collaboration more accessible.

 Learn strategies to help students process climate-related emotions, build resilience, and inspire positive action and emotional well-being with CEEE's climate mental health resources.